Dark literary speculative fiction

 John J. De Bruijn

-John J. De Bruijn writes dark literary speculative fiction about systems, memory, confinement and refusal.
+John J. De Bruijn writes dark literary speculative fiction about systems, memory, confinement, myth and refusal.

 His Prison Earth novels explore a world where control rarely needs chains.
 It uses forms, appointments, corrected language, dependency, routine and the quiet pressure to remain useful.

-In De Bruijn’s fiction, horror is not always found in monsters or ruined cities, but in waiting rooms, archived files, domestic promises, medical records and ordinary procedures that slowly begin to think for themselves.
+In De Bruijn’s fiction, horror is not always found in monsters or ruined cities, but in waiting rooms, archived files, domestic promises, medical records, rituals and ordinary procedures that slowly begin to think for themselves.

-Blending psychological realism, bureaucratic horror and anamnetic dystopia, his work follows people who sense that something is wrong with the world long before they can prove it.
+Blending psychological realism, bureaucratic horror, mythic dystopia and anamnetic speculative fiction, his work follows people who sense that something is wrong with the world long before they can prove it.

 Prison Earth Press logo